buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/PropertySets/Pset_CourseApplicationConditions.md

+# Pset_CourseApplicationConditions

 Properties regarding the conditions when applying a course.
 <!-- end of short definition -->